Clarifai/clarifai-ios/README.md

 1. Create a new XCode project, or use a current one.

-2. Add Clarifai to podfile and generate workspace.
+2. Add Clarifai to your Podfile and generate workspace.
     ```
     pod 'Clarifai'
     ```